 A high school diploma or equivalent is required to apply for entry into a photojournalism bachelor's degree program.
 The curriculum focuses on developing occupational skills, such as editing digital photos and creating documentaries, and also incorporates fundamental training in news writing.
 In addition to emphasizing photography skills and news gathering techniques, coursework can also explore mass media issues such as journalism ethics and multimedia forms.
 Students in these programs can expect to join the school's newspaper staff or participate in internships, and some sort of capstone project, typically a photographic essay, is usually required.
 The classes listed below are often included in a photojournalism program:

 - Visual editing and production

 - Film production

-The BLS indicates that job prospects are better for photographers, including photojournalists, who are able to use digital video or can edit their own photos.
-Payscale.com reports that photojournalists earned a median annual salary of $32,160, as of October 2013.
+The BLS indicates that the median annual salary for photographers was $36,280 in 2019.
+Job prospects are better for photographers, including photojournalists, who are able to use digital video or can edit their own photos.
+Payscale.com reports that photojournalists earned a median annual salary of $38,000, as of March 2020.

 A bachelor's degree in photojournalism is available for individuals interested in combining photography and journalism to become photojournalists.
 However, job prospects are on the decline for photojournalists.